Leaveer/cse15l-lab-reports/LabReport_1.md

 ![Image](Capture.PNG)

 I tried to installed the Visual Studio and GitBash.
 But since I'm using the school's computer I don't need to install it.
-I used link[Link](https://code.visualstudio.com/) to download the Visual Studio and use[Link](https://gitforwindows.org/) to download the Git.
+I used thislink[Link](https://code.visualstudio.com/) to download the Visual Studio and use thislink[Link](https://gitforwindows.org/) to download the Git.

 ## Part 4 – Remotely Connecting